-Getting great results when shooting headshots, environmental portraits and corporate teams, can be tricky; but not necessarily for the reasons you might expect.
+Getting great results when shooting headshots, environmental portraits, and corporate teams, can be tricky; but not necessarily for the reasons, you might expect.

-If someone is running a small to medium sized business, there are any number of reasons why they might want photos of themselves or their team.
-Corporate portraits are ideal for organisation websites, social media posts, printed marketing materials and wall art for business premises.
+If someone is running a small to medium-sized business, there are a number of reasons why they might want photos of themselves or their team.
+Corporate portraits are ideal for organisation websites, social media posts, printed marketing materials, and wall art for business premises.
 But good corporate portraits can be quite a challenge, even for an experienced photographer; not particularly because of technical concerns, though there are a few, but mainly because of dealing with people who are placed in an alien situation.
 If you ever find yourself needing to capture a number of corporate portraits for an organisation, there are a few simple principles that will go a long way towards making the whole experience more successful and less stressful for all concerned.

 Camera and lens combo:

-You don’t need to have the latest and greatest camera to successfully capture portrait images, but having a decent, wide aperture lens will help a great deal.
+You don’t need to have the latest and greatest camera to successfully capture portrait images, but having a decent, wide-aperture lens will help a great deal.
 A wide aperture, f2.8 or wider, helps maximise the potential of available light, while also giving you the opportunity to separate your subject from the background by throwing it nicely of focus.
 But be careful if using extremely wide apertures such as f1.2/f1.4 as focussing becomes more critical.

 Getting the background right:

 Although I’ve talked about using a shallow depth of field to throw a background out of focus, your background will still be there and it should be as simple and uncluttered as possible, so as not to create too many distractions from the main event, your subject.
 On the other hand, the background can be an integral part of many corporate portraits, giving important clues as to the nature of the organisation or the status of the subject within a company, and so on.
 If you want to keep the background sharp, you’ll need to be even more careful about what it contains.